 Building the Streets of Dublin

 The year 1757 marks the beginning of the City Corporation.
 At that time, a large group of men were assigned to pave the streets.
-They widened, cleaned, and set lights to them.
-Many sites came to being, as previously mentioned, as City Hall, Parliament House, the Royal Exchange, and Merrion Square.
+They widened, cleaned, and set lights on them.
+Many sites came to being, as previously mentioned, like City Hall, Parliament House, the Royal Exchange, and Merrion Square.

 More than a few buildings and sites will show how the county developed rapidly in the 18th century.